JHarrisonEcoEvo/bioinf_tools/README.md

 ### Basic string tools
 - count_nuc - counts the number of times each nucleotide occurs in a string. (count_nuc -s STRING)
 - rev_comp - returns the reverse complement of a string. (rev_comp -i STRING)
+- gc_content - returns the GC content of a string.  (function in seq_tools)
+- sliding_window - returns GC content of string over sliding window. (function in seq_tools)
 # Installation
 After cloning this repo, navigate into it and type:
 ```pip install ./```